How to Correctly Report LLM-as-a-Judge Evaluations: Theoretical Justification of Our Method

-Lastly, we investigate the optimal allocation of the calibration dataset that minimizes the confidence interval length.
-For simplicity, consider the case where the LLM’s prediction accuracies $\tilde{q}_0$ and $\tilde{q}_1$ are both close to one.
-Here, $\tilde{q}_0$ represents the accuracy where the LLM predicts \emph{`incorrect'} responses as \emph{`incorrect'}, while $\tilde{q}_1$ denotes the accuracy of predicting \emph{`correct'} responses as \emph{`correct'}.
-Consequently, $(1-\tilde{q}_0)$ and $(1-\tilde{q}_1)$ correspond to the respective error probabilities of these two conditions. \begin{proposition} Suppose that $\tilde{q}_0$ and $\tilde{q}_1$ are close to $1$, and let $\kappa := (1-\tilde{q}_0)/(1-\tilde{q}_1)$.
-Then the minimum length of the confidence interval defined in~\eqref{eq:ci} is achieved when $\tilde{m}_0 \approx (1/\tilde{p}-1) \sqrt{\kappa} \cdot \tilde{m}_1$. \end{proposition} This result provides a practical guideline for allocating calibration samples between the two response types, increasing either \emph{`incorrect'} responses ($m_0$) or \emph{`correct'} responses ($m_1$) in the calibration dataset.
-When the LLM is less accurate at identifying \emph{`incorrect'} outputs (that is, when the error ratio $\kappa$ is large), more calibration data should be assigned to estimating $\tilde{q}_0$ in order to reduce the variance of $\hat{\theta}$.
-Conversely, if the LLM performs well overall but the proportion $\tilde{p}$ of \emph{`correct'} predictions in the test dataset is small, the factor $(1/\tilde{p}-1)$ amplifies the relative importance of $\tilde{m}_0$, suggesting that additional samples should again be allocated to calibration dataset that have the true \emph{`incorrect'} response to maintain an efficient confidence interval.
+\paragraph{Optimal Allocation for Minimizing Confidence-Interval Length.} We characterize the optimal allocation of calibration samples across label types under a fixed budget for minimizing the confidence-interval length.
+To this end, we define the error ratio $\kappa := (1-\tilde{q}_0)/(1-\tilde{q}_1)$. \begin{proposition} Suppose that $\tilde{q}_0$ and $\tilde{q}_1$ are close to $1$.
+Then the minimum length of the confidence interval defined in~\eqref{eq:ci} is achieved when $\tilde{m}_0 \approx (1/\tilde{p}-1) \sqrt{\kappa} \cdot \tilde{m}_1$. \end{proposition} This result provides guidance for allocating calibration samples between the two label types.
+In particular, when the LLM judge is less accurate at identifying \emph{`correct'} responses (i.e., when $\kappa$ is small) or when the naive estimator $\tilde{p}$, the proportion of test-set responses judged as \emph{`correct'} by the LLM, is large, more calibration samples should be allocated to estimating $\tilde{q}_1$ to minimize the interval length, resulting in an optimal allocation with $m_0 < m_1$.
+In practice, we approximate the optimal allocation using Algorithm~\ref{alg:allocation}, which estimates the error ratio $\hat{\kappa}$ from a pilot calibration sample and allocates $m_0$ and $m_1$ according to Proposition~\ref{thm:allocation}.

-To use this allocation rule in practice, we employ the adaptive procedure described in Algorithm~\ref{alg:allocation}.
-The algorithm begins by collecting a small pilot calibration sample to estimate $(\tilde{q}_0, \tilde{q}_1)$ and, in turn, the error–ratio $\hat{\kappa}$.
-Using the estimate $\hat{p}$ from the test dataset and the value of $\hat{\kappa}$, the calibration sizes $(m_0, m_1)$ are then determined according to the approximate optimal ratio implied by Proposition~\ref{thm:allocation}.
-This procedure ensures that the calibration budget is distributed in a data-driven manner, adapting automatically to the relative difficulty of estimating the two judge accuracy parameters.